raft-tech/TANF-app/docs/Technical-Documentation/datafile-lifecycle-orchestrator.md

   production transition emits a structured log.
 No secondary lifecycle or transition-history models are required.
 - Celery beat checks active submissions hourly by default.
-Activity older than one day is moved to `STUCK`, its parser token is revoked, and any unfinished reparse metadata is failed.
-The timeout and checker interval are configurable for non-production E2E environments.
-The checker runs on a dedicated `lifecycle` Celery queue so a hung parser cannot prevent its own timeout.
+Activity older than one day is moved to `STUCK`.
+An unfinished reparse is moved to `STUCK` sooner when its `ReparseMeta.timeout_at` deadline expires.
+Detection is centralized in `get_stale_lifecycle_files()`, and the earlier applicable deadline wins.
-  `STUCK` may re-enter through `REPARSE_REQUESTED`.
+  The transition revokes the parser token and fails any unfinished reparse metadata.
+The lifecycle timeout and checker interval are configurable for non-production E2E environments.
+The checker runs on a dedicated `lifecycle` Celery queue so a hung parser cannot prevent its own timeout. `STUCK` may re-enter through `REPARSE_REQUESTED`.
 - Python owns production state.
 The Go parser passes the parse token back to Python and fences its production data writes against that token; it does not update `DataFile.state`.